zinic/crawl/aspects.md

 * Action Point Cost: 1

-### Spark Dart
+### Spell Dart

-Spark Dart is a meta magic spell that allows a character to aim a single finger (of their choice) at a target and fire a spark of pure magical energy at them.
+Spell Dart is a meta magic spell that allows a character to aim a single finger (of their choice) at a target and fire a crackling spark of pure magical energy at them.
 This spark flies like an arrow in speed and trajectory.
 Upon impact it explodes with a loud crack and a flurry of much smaller, short-lived magical sparks.

 Aspect Point Cost: **8 AP**
 <br />Capstone Cost: **8 AP**

 #### Details
-* Skill Check: Spark Dart
+* Skill Check: Spell Dart
 	* Inherits Modifiers from: **Intelligence**
 * Action Point Cost: 1
 * Base Difficulty: 10